umee-network/umee/docs/architecture/ADR-004-interest-and-reserves.md

 The token:uToken exchange rate, which would have previously been calculated by `(total tokens borrowed + module account balance) / uTokens in circulation` for a given token and associated uToken, must now be computed as `(total tokens borrowed + module account balance - reserved amount) / uTokens in circulation`.

-Also, because Lend, Withdraw, Borrow, and Repay transactions don't affect the token:uToken exchange rate, it's enough to update the exchange rate during the EndBlocker `AccrueAllInterest`.
+Also, because Supply, Withdraw, Borrow, and Repay transactions don't affect the token:uToken exchange rate, it's enough to update the exchange rate during the EndBlocker `AccrueAllInterest`.

 ### Modifications to Withdraw and Borrow

 Existing functionality will be modified:

-- Asset withdrawal (by lenders) will not permit withdrawals that would reduce the module account's balance of a token to below the reserved amount of that token.
+- Asset withdrawal (by suppliers) will not permit withdrawals that would reduce the module account's balance of a token to below the reserved amount of that token.
 - Asset borrowing (by borrowers) will not permit borrows that would do the same.

 ### Example Scenarios